 Remember: The Requirements Development Process is a very comprehensive, iterative and recursive process

-Steps for Requirements Development
+6 Steps for Requirements Development

 Step 1: Gather & Develop Requirements

-The first step is to gather, analyze and develop requirements from the Concept of Operations (CONOPS), stakeholder needs, objectives, and other external requirements.
+The first step is to gather, analyze, and develop requirements from the Concept of Operations (CONOPS), stakeholder needs, objectives, and other external requirements.
 Once requirements are documented, they are prioritized, de-conflicted, and validated with the stakeholders.

 Step 2: Write and Document Requirements

-The second step focuses on writing down the functional and performance requirements into the appropriate requirements documents; Initial Capabilities Document (ICD), Capability Development Document (CDD), Capability Production Document (CPD), System Requirements Document (SRD).
+The second step focuses on writing down the functional and performance requirements into the appropriate requirements documents: Initial Capabilities Document (ICD), Capability Development Document (CDD), Capability Production Document (CPD), and System Requirements Document (SRD).
 Requirements must be documented in order to establish a requirements baseline to start building a system and manage any changes.
 Requirements can be developed using the Capability Development Tracking and Manager (CDTM) tool for DoD programs.

 Step 3: Check Completeness